February 19, 2020 § Leave a comment

 October 5, 2010 § Leave a comment

 At his MFA graduate exhibition in 1994, a young painter named Veerakeat Tongpaiboon met Thomas Reynolds, a lawyer-publisher with an interest in art — and in the Fillmore neighborhood.
 When Reynolds learned the aspiring artist also lived in the neighborhood and featured it in many of his paintings, he rented a small space for six weeks to exhibit Veerakeat’s paintings.
-That six-week experiment has turned into a 16-year partnership.
+That six-week experiment has turned into a long-term partnership.

 Read more: “From Thailand With Talent“